mario-deluna/php-glfw/docs/getting-started/getting-started-with-php-and-opengl.md

-# Gettings Started with PHP & OpenGL
+# Getting Started with PHP & OpenGL

 This getting started guide is not specifically just about PHP-GLFW.
 I also try to explain some basics about OpenGL and how to use it with PHP.
 So see this more as a Tutorial to learn OpenGL with PHP.
 Or an OpenGL crash course in PHP.